-- Caster sugar, for dusting
+- Icing or caster sugar, for dusting

 At least one day ahead, mix together all the mincemeat ingredients, cover and set aside.

-To make the pastry, mix sugar, butter and egg yolks in a food processor until smooth.
+To make the pastry, mix the icing sugar, butter and egg yolks in a food processor until smooth.
 Mix in 2tbsp cold water, then blend in the flour and salt and knead into a ball on a floured surface.
 Wrap in clingfilm and chill for 15 mins.

 Stir the mincemeat, then fill each case with 1tsp mincemeat.
-Roll out remaining pastry and use a star-shaped cookie cutter to make tops for the pies.
+Roll out the remaining pastry and use a star-shaped cookie cutter to make tops for the pies.
 Place one on each pie, brush with milk, dust with sugar and bake for 20 mins.
 Transfer on to wire racks and, once cool, store in an airtight container for up to 3 days.

-Top tip for making How to make mince pies
+Top tips for making mince pies